karna99/atomic-habits/get started.md

-# Get started with Building good habits and Breaking bad ones
+# Poweful tools to get stated with building habits
 1. Beaware of your Habits
 2. Cue for your Habit
 3. Track your Habits